simondlevy/AirSimTensorFlow/README.md

 [restores](https://github.com/simondlevy/AirSimTensorFlow/blob/master/collision_testing.py#L42-L45)
 these parameters, then reconstructs the TensorFlow neural net from them.
 (We found this approach easier than using TensorFlow's [save-and-restore](https://www.tensorflow.org/programmers_guide/saved_model) API.)
-Finally, the <b>collision_testing</b> script moves the vehicle forwarded, converting the live image into grayscale and running it through the network to make a collision/no-collision prediction.
+Finally, the <b>collision_testing</b> script moves the vehicle forward, converting the live image into grayscale and running it through the network to make a collision/no-collision prediction.
 When the value of the &ldquo;collision bit&rdquo; exceeds 0.5, the script stops the vehicle.